JelmervanL/Deep_Learning_2_NLP/README.md

 Namely, in the `DL_Lab2_NLP.ipynb` jupyter notebook.
 The code can be run by opening the notebook and executing each cell in order.

 With this script a pretrained model is finetuned, and a model with the same architecture is trained from scratch.
 The models will also be saved for later use.
-Furthermore, testing is performed on these models.
+Furthermore, testing is performed on these models so their performance can be compared.